The People-Pleasing Trap: Signs You’re Stuck and How to Get Free

 If you’ve ever said yes when you wanted to say no, replayed a conversation worrying you upset someone, or felt responsible for keeping everyone around you happy, you might be stuck in the cycle of people-pleasing.
 A lot of women do this without even realizing it.
 On the surface it looks like kindness or being helpful.
 But underneath, it often leads to anxiety, resentment, and feeling disconnected from who you really are.

-If you’re a high-achieving woman in California who struggles with boundaries, perfectionism, or self-worth, therapy for people-pleasers can help you finally step out of this exhausting pattern.
+If you’re someone who struggles with boundaries, perfectionism, or self-worth, therapy for people-pleasers can help you step out of this exhausting pattern.

 Signs You Might Be a People-Pleaser